 As I get older, customer service has become increasingly important to me.
 If I have a problem, I want it resolved without any fuss.

-I love that I can set-up automatic orders on my own schedule – monthly, every other month, once a quarter… I set the schedule based on my own product usage.
+I love that I can set up automatic refill orders on my schedule – monthly, every other month, once a quarter…I set the schedule based on my own product usage.
+They email me a week before my order ships, which reminds me to double-check my order against what I currently have.
+Adding or removing items is super simple, and I get what I need when I need it!

-Because of this, I never run out of what I need, nor have a bunch of products on hand that I’m not using.
-They email me a week before my order ships, which reminds me to double check my order against what I currently have.
-Adding or removing items is super simple, and I get what I need, when I need it!
+Because of this, I never run out of what I need, nor do I have a bunch of products on hand that I’m not using.

-Now, With all that said, going on a blind spending spree at Grove Collaborative – or anywhere for that matter – isn’t the wisest choice.
+Now, with all that said, going on a blind spending spree at Grove Collaborative – or anywhere for that matter – isn’t the wisest choice.

 As I’ve been shopping there these past few years, I’ve learned how to spend my money wisely.
-I have a few tricks up my sleeve, and I’d like to share with you what things are best to buy at Grove Collaborative, and which ones you can skip.
+I have a few tricks up my sleeve, and I’d like to share with you what products are best to buy at Grove Collaborative, and which ones you can skip.

 You can make your own DIY bathroom scrub using soap and baking soda, and I even have a tutorial for it right here, but too much baking soda can be harsh on certain surfaces.